 She attended medical school at The University of North Carolina Chapel Hill School of Medicine and completed her residency in Pediatrics at Cincinnati Children’s Hospital Medical Center.

-Dr. Kurt Wenk
+Dr. Kurt Wenk, MD

 Dr. Wenk is a Dermatologist in the NOVA Service Area.